galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 > Similarities are then converted to dissimilarities for clustering.
 The similarity matrix is then clustered using average or complete linkage hierarchical clustering.
 The dendrogram is cut using the `cutreeDynamicTree` function from the package `dynamicTreeCut`.
 For this application, the minimum module size is set to 2, dictating that only clusters with two or more features are returned, as singletons are impossible to interpret intelligently.
 >
 > Cluster membership, in conjunction with the abundance values from individual features in the input data, is used to create spectra.
-Mass is derived from the feature mass, and the abundance for each mass in the spectrum is derived from the weighted mean of the intensity values for that feature.
+The mass to charge ratio is derived from the feature m/z, and the abundance for each m/z in the spectrum is derived from the weighted mean of the intensity values for that feature.
 These spectra are then exported as an `.msp` formatted file, which can be directly imported by **NIST MSsearch**, or used as input for **MassBank** or **NIST msPepSearch** batch searching.
 >
 {: .details}